PetrKryze/phonemeRecognizerWrapper/README.md

      - `"fra"` - french
      - `"eng"` - english
 2. `FILES`
-   - Semicolon delimited text string containing absolute paths to all files meant for recognition.
+   - Absolute path to a temp .txt file containing semicolon delimited text string of absolute paths to all files meant for recognition.
 Surround the string with apostrophes ("") if any of the paths contains spaces.
-   - Example:
+   - Temp file contents example:
      `"C:\sounds\sound1.wav;C:\sounds\sound2.wav"`

 ### Optional Arguments: